ServiceNowNextExperience/ServiceNowNextExperience.github.io/labs/CCL1319-K24-Theming-Lab/1-overview.md

 draft: false
 ---

-Welcome to the **Crafting Workspaces Like a Pro: A Hands-On Learning Adventure!** Lab.
+Welcome to the **Level Up Your ServiceNow Style: Your Roadmap to Advanced Theming Mastery** Lab.

 ## Scenario